-Improve Your Line of Site
+Improve Your Line of Sight

 If you are able to park right next to your host's home this may be enough to optimize the connection.

-To optimize your chances of getting a usable connection, put whatever gear you are trying to connect with in as clear of a line of site towards the home as possible.
+To optimize your chances of getting a usable connection, put whatever gear you are trying to connect with in as clear of a line of sight towards the home as possible.
 This might be in a window of your RV that is facing the home.

 Wi-Fi Extending Gear

 If you're getting a faint signal at your mobile dwelling, but it's not strong enough to be usable, then Wi-Fi extending gear might be able to help you improve the signal.
-But before you invest time and money in purchasing or installing extra gear, find out if the connection you’re trying to connect to is actually worth the effort.
+Before you invest time and money in purchasing or installing extra gear, find out if the connection you’re trying to connect to is actually worth the effort.